baraahekal/swift-training/Closures.md

 ```
 > **Note**
-> We are calling `do operation` function with `num: 1` then opening a curly brackets to pass the closure value using `trailing closures` technique which is returning "Hello World!"
+> We are calling `do operation` function with `num: 1` then opening a curly brackets to pass the closure value which is returning "Hello World!"

-another simple way to call `do operation`:
+another simple way to call `do operation` using `trailing closures` technique:
 ```swift
 do_operation(num: 1) {
     "Hello World!"